josephwilk/shaderview/Readme.md

 Mad scrawlings of thoughts and ideas.
 Work in progress.
 Unstable.

+Shaderview has been used in performances with live coding languages like [Sonic Pi](http://sonic-pi.net/) and [Overtone](https://github.com/overtone/overtone).

 ### OSC based Uniforms

 Osc Server listening on port 9177: